 Controlling humidity in a vivarium or terrarium

-The first step is to find and establish the correct temperature for the species you are keeping.
-Cubaris sp. such as Panda Kings or Rubber Duckys generally come from warm tropical regions, whereas Moo Cow Isopods thrives in slightly cooler conditions.
-As the temperatures lower the amount of water vapour in the air will naturally drop.
+As the temperatures lower, the amount of water vapour in the air will naturally drop.
 This is the reason you might see condensation on the glass or sides of your enclosure in the morning after a slightly cooler night.
 The cooler air holds less energy, and the water vapour condenses on the colder surfaces.
-Proper ventilation is important to prevent mold growth and maintain healthy humidity levels in the enclosure.

 There is nothing wrong with a cooler nighttime period.
-Even in the tropics, the air temperature will drop overnight.
-That wonderful time when the mugginess of the day gives way to the refreshing evening air.
-Just make sure that you don’t let it fall outside of the safe range for your isopods.
+Even in the tropics, the air temperature will drop overnight — that wonderful time when the mugginess of the day gives way to the refreshing evening air.
+Just make sure that you don't let it fall outside of the safe range for your isopods.

 Why is humidity important for isopods?

 Isopods moved out of the ocean in evolutionary terms without lungs in the way we think of them.
-Ours are internal, giving our body a chance to regulate things, such as the humidity of the air before it hits our lung sacs.
-Isopods have pleopodal lungs, these are external for most species of isopods, meaning that their lungs are exposed to the outside air with no chance for the body to add humidity before it comes into contact with the features designed to get oxygen into the body.
-Because of this, isopods have specific moisture needs, and their respiratory system requires a consistently humid environment to function properly.
+Ours are internal, giving our body a chance to regulate things — such as the humidity of the air — before it hits our lung sacs.
+Isopods have pleopodal lungs, which for most species are external, meaning their lungs are exposed to the outside air with no chance for the body to add humidity before it comes into contact with the features designed to get oxygen into the body.

 Creating a slice of nature